 In Northern Ireland, shielding has been paused since 31 July.
 If possible you should continue to work from home.
 If you cannot work from home, you should go to work.

 Employers are under a duty to take all reasonable measures to minimise the spread of coronavirus, and therefore if you cannot work from home you can still go to work.

 If you cannot work from home and your employer is asking you to come into work

-From 1 August, in England, Scotland and Northern Ireland, and from 16 August in Wales, the shielding scheme will be ‘paused’ meaning you will no longer receive SSP for shielding, unless it is extended or reintroduced in your area.
-Note that in different parts of the UK, shielding is likely to be paused and restarted at different points in the summer.
+In England, if you are shielding for the duration of the current restrictions, then you can receive SSP for shielding.
+Shielding has been paused in Scotland, Northern Ireland, and Wales, meaning you will no longer receive SSP for shielding, unless it is extended or reintroduced in your area.
 It is important to keep up to date with the separate advice for England, Scotland, Wales and Northern Ireland.
 Details of local restrictions for England can be found here.

 If you are still unable to work because you are ill, or because your GP thinks it is not safe for you to work, you may still be eligible for SSP, but you will need to follow your employer’s sickness absence procedure and may need to provide medical evidence.